+This Learning Support course provides co-requisite support in mathematics for students enrolled in MTH 112.
 The material covered in this course is parallel to and supportive of the material taught in MTH 112.
-Emphasis is placed on providing students with additional academic and noncognitive support to facilitate success in the paired MTH 112 class.
-This course produces institutional, nontransferable credit only and will not satisfy the requirements for degrees and certificates.
+Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 112 class.
+This course produces institutional, non-transferable credit only and will not satisfy the requirements for degrees and certificates.
+Credits 1